department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 For the rest of our conversation, I’d like you to pretend that you need to ask the VA a question.

-Let's say that you've applied for education benefits through the VA.
-And you're going to ask someone at the VA for a copy of your benefits statement.
-A benefits statement helps you know how much of your benefits you have left to use for education or training.
+Let's say you'd like to learn whether you're eligible for Post-9/11 GI Bill benefits through the VA.

+- Are you familiar with the GI Bill?

+Okay, great.
+The GI Bill helps you pay for school or job training.
+People who served on active duty after September 10, 2001, may qualify for these benefits.

-I'll remind you of this scenario as we go along.
+And I'll remind you of this scenario as we go along.

 - Without clicking anything yet, can you tell me what you would do first?
   - Where would you click?